tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 3794 reverse dependencies (3746 from CRAN + 48 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3801 reverse dependencies (3777 from CRAN + 24 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 13 new problems
+ * We saw 4 new problems
- * We failed to check 21 packages
+ * We failed to check 198 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* arrow
-  checking tests ...
-ERROR

-* autoReg
-  checking examples ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

-* comperes
-  checking tests ...
-ERROR

 * dm
   checking tests ...
 ERROR